WVU-ASEL/glidar/README.md

 The greatest limitation right now is in the ASSIMP library, which loads the 3D models.
-I have not been able to get it to work with the [full high-resolution International Space Station model](http://nasa3d.arc.nasa.gov/detail/iss-hi-res), for example -- but it should load individual modules of the ISS properly.
+I have not been able to get it to work with the [full high-resolution International Space Station model](http://nasa3d.arc.nasa.gov/detail/iss-hi-res), for example &mdash; but it should load individual modules of the ISS properly.

 Other limitations: